rapid7/insightconnect-plugins/splunk/help.md

 ### Get Saved Search Job History

-This action is used to returns the job history of a specified saved search.
+This action is used to return the job history of a specified saved search.

 #### Input